AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/4_setup.md

 ### Personalize the code for your accounts

-There are several files that we need to update with the `Terraform HCL` organization that you created earlier.
+There are several files that we need to update with the `HCP Terraform` organization that you created earlier.

 In your browser, navigated to the forked `ace-automation` repository in your own `GitHub` account, enter `web editor` mode by pressing the period (`.`) key on your keyboard.